GrammaticalFramework/gf-ud/README.md

 (["DET(det) -> NOUN(head) -> NOUN(nsubj)"],956)
 (["ADP(case) -> NOUN(head) -> NOUN(nmod)"],785)
 ```
-Compare two treebanks with respect to feature combinations, by computing the cosine similarity of the two frequency lists:
+`cosine-similarity`: Compare two treebanks with respect to feature combinations, by computing the cosine similarity of the two frequency lists:
 ```
 $ gfud cosine-similarity en_ewt-ud-train.conllu wordnet-train.conllu DEPREL
 0.7071902033087594
 ```
-Compare two treebanks with respect to coverage of features, returning those features in treebank 1 that do not occur in treebank 2:
+`not-covered`: Compare two treebanks with respect to coverage of features, returning those features in treebank 1 that do not occur in treebank 2:
 ```
 $ gfud not-covered en_ewt-ud-train.conllu data/wordnet-train.conllu DEPREL
 ["_"] ["acl:relcl"] ["aux:pass"] ["cc:preconj"] ["csubj"] ["csubj:pass"]
 ["det:predet"] ["dislocated"] ["flat:foreign"] ["goeswith"] ["list"] ["nmod:npmod"]
 ["nmod:tmod"] ["obl:npmod"] ["obl:tmod"] ["orphan"] ["parataxis"] ["reparandum"] ["vocative"]
 ```
-Find subtrees that satisfy given patterns, written in a Haskell-like syntax.
+`pattern-match`: Find subtrees that satisfy given patterns, written in a Haskell-like syntax.
 A subtree consists of a head and its dependents.
 Pattern matching goes recursively into each tree and finds all subtrees that match the pattern.
 The complete pattern syntax is given in the `gfud` help message.